 - stepping outside of my comfort zone

 - understanding social justice issues well and being able to articulate them to people who are unfamiliar with them

 Annual Application Process for the Women’s Center Internship Program

-Applications are open now for students interested in interning with the Women's Center in 2022-23.
+Applications for students interested in interning with the Women's Center in 2023-2024 will open on December 12.
 The deadline to apply is March 1.